openlookeng/hetu-core/hetu-docs/en/develop/getting-started.md

 ### Logging

 Audit log functionality is disabled by default.
-To enable with default settings, modify configs in `etc/event-listener.properties` and ensure the process running the server has write permission to the audit log directory.
+To enable with default settings, modify configurations in `etc/event-listener.properties` and ensure the process running the server has write permission to the audit log directory.

 ### Running the CLI